Course XXVII - Teaching 13: Moses’ Religion

 The entire worship Hebrew, as you have see, is based on worships of Chaldea and Assyria.
 But the pure early worship of the Elohim, that had culminated in he beautiful patriarchal figure of Abraham and that only was monotheistic universal, gradually becomes racial monotheism: Yahveh, the Jehovah of the Jews, now is not the Eternal God comprising all, but the peculiar god of the new people, a god reduced to a narrow strip of land, to a short number of man and to a personal relativity.

-As this people settles in Canaan as a steady tribe, further condenses in itself this individual god.
 The spiritual concept of the Hebrews becomes more obscure, in spite of the reign of David and of Solomon’s Temple; as the earthly splendor progresses more and more, materialism prevails more and more among them.

 But pain and prophets awakened this people to preserve in the course of races the heritage of Semitic religion.